picotech/picosdk-c-wrappers/README.md

 ### Installing prerequisite files

 Prerequisite files are available for the following platforms.
 Refer to the subsections below for further information.

+**Note:** Built versions of the wrapper libraries are available for each of the platforms mentioned below.

 #### Windows